This page is in progress -

 - How to customize the grid in Figma

-They also recommend using a CSS grid instead of an HTML grid, which agrees with a general rule to use HTML for content and CSS for styling.
-This clean separation is more accessible for screen readers and more easily allows for style and brand updates.
+It is also recommended CSS grid instead of an HTML grid, which follows a general rule to use HTML for content and structure and CSS for styling.
+This clean separation is more accessible for screen readers and allows for style and brand updates more smoothly.

 Custom design per viewport

 There are some specialty cases where a completely different layout applies to a different viewport size.
-While this isn't ideal, this may be necessary for when a specific presentation and interaction is more optimal for a specific display.
+This may be necessary for a specific type of presentation and interaction.
 For example, data tables are great for viewing and editing a large amount of information at once.
-This is optimal for a desktop viewport, but if it's extremely difficult to maneuver on a mobile device (especially in portrait mode).
+This is optimal for a desktop viewport, but if it's very difficult to maneuver on a mobile device (especially in portrait mode).

 How to Test This